 Once you click Scheduled Pins then over to the right you will click on Create New Pin, Upload Images.
 There you upload the vertical pin that you have created.

 Once you upload your image you will have to edit and fill in the description area and boards.
 But the most important part is to change the URL pin source to make sure that the pin links back to your post!
 If you forget to do this, then you pin will automatically link back to your main website page and not the blog post.
 Don’t ask how I know this, eh hem.
 I forgot once.

 Once you’ve changed your pin source you can now choose which of your boards you would like to pin to.
-I also use BoardBooster and pin to my group boards, as well as my secret boards in BoardBooster.
+I also make sure to pin to my group boards.
 Here is an example of choosing boards to pin to depending on where your post fits.
 Don’t pin a furniture post in a Food Pinterest board for example.